MLB All Star Voting 2018: Standings, Predictions for Midsummer Classic Roster

 As voting for the 2018 MLB All-Star Game concludes, most of the game's highest-profile players are near the top of the standings.

-Bryce Harper is line to start at home at Nationals Park, while he is expected to be joined by Mike Trout, Aaron Judge, Manny Machado and others in the starting lineups July 17.
+Bryce Harper is in line to start at home at Nationals Park, and he is expected to be joined by Mike Trout, Aaron Judge, Manny Machado and others in the starting lineups July 17.

-However, none of the players mentioned above lead the individual voting tally in the American League and National League.
+However, none of the players mentioned above leads the individual voting tally in the American League and National League.

 In addition to some unexpected faces leading the fan vote, the amount of teams represented in first-place slots is higher than it usually is.